aaron-ruhl/Hackathon/README.md

 # Hackathon
 Great Learning ML - Hackathon

-I was learning Python for thefirst time at this point so I tried a lot of different things.
-Excuse the over-analysis.
+I was learning Python for the first so I was trying a lot of different things.

 All training and test data is owned by Great Learning and is not my own.
 It should only be used to run this code.